Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Habitat & Enclosure Requirements

 As small as they are, Chinese hamsters still require an enclosure that’s at least 2 feet long by 1 foot high and 1 foot wide to have room to move around.
-An aquarium or other solid-bottom enclosure works well.
+A ventilated aquarium or other solid-bottom enclosure works well.
 If you choose a cage with wire bars, make sure that the bars are close enough together to where your hamster can’t escape.
 Finding a cage with a solid bottom is important because it makes it much easier to change out their bedding, which you’ll need to do at least once a week.

 Investing in toys such as hamster wheels and a hiding place can help your hamster stay healthy and stress-free.
 Ideally, you should let them run outside of their enclosure for a short time every day.
 Only do this if you have a secure environment for them, however, that’s clear from dogs, cats, small children, or anything else that might accidentally hurt them.
-Letting them run inside a hamster ball can help you keep track of them and prevent them from darting underneath furniture, but it won’t completely protect them from predators.

 Exercise & Sleeping Needs